vsouza/awesome-ios/README.md

 * [AESCrypt-ObjC](https://github.com/Gurpartap/AESCrypt-ObjC) - A simple and opinionated AES encrypt / decrypt Objective-C class that just works.

 ### Hardware
-##### Motion
- * [MotionKit](https://github.com/MHaroonBaig/MotionKit) - Get the data from Accelerometer, Gyroscope and Magnetometer in only Two or a few lines of code.
-CoreMotion now made insanely simple.

 ##### Bluetooth
  * [Discovery](https://github.com/omergul123/Discovery) - A very simple library to discover and retrieve data from nearby devices (even if the peer app works at background).